dkovacs24/ReviOS_faq/docs/install.md

 In this guide you will see how to install ReviOS (or any Windows for that matter).

+We discuss here the installation of ReviOS with a **USB drive** (or usually called a flash drive in the guide).
+If you do not have a USB drive, you can use the script of iidanL, [InstallWindowsWithoutUSB](https://github.com/iidanL/InstallWindowsWithoutUSB){target=_blank}.
+We do not support this method of installing, use it at your own risk.

 ## 0. step: Preparations

 ### BIOS vs UEFI, MBR vs GPT